lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

-This way, especially with consistent hashing, when the gRPC client detects that a node is in `TRANSIENT_FAILURE` (even though service registry says it's healthy, but it is unresponsive in real life), gRPC will remove the node from the bucket list.
-As a result, the fault tolerance increases significantly and it does not depend on the retry budget at all.
+This way, especially with consistent hashing, when the gRPC client detects that a node is in `TRANSIENT_FAILURE` (even though service registry says it's healthy, but it is unresponsive in real life), gRPC will remove the node from the list of "buckets".
+With the presence of failed nodes, this would significantly reduce the number of retries and even the RPC error rate.

-### RPC Deadlines
+# RPC Deadlines

 [Deadlines and timeouts are pretty much the same...](https://grpc.io/blog/deadlines)

 With gRPC, it is also possible to dynamically set a deadline for individual RPCs.
 Setting a deadline allows the client to specify how long it is willing to wait for the server to process its request.
-This can efficiently distinguish between fatal failures and long running queries.
+This can effectively distinguish between fatal failures and long running queries.

 We can estimate the maximum response time for a particular type of query with a certain payload size.
-Then we can derive the timeout from it.
-Thus, when a RPC failed because the timeout is exceeded (or deadline is expired), we can be confident (98% sure) to say that the server is faulty (overloaded or dead) and we may want to retry on a different server node.
+Then we can derive the timeout (max time the client is willing to wait for the server) from it.
+Thus, when a RPC failed because the timeout is exceeded (or deadline is expired), we are confident (98% sure) to say that the server is faulty (overloaded or dead) and we may want to retry on a different server node.

-### Application-Level Keepalive
+# Application-Level Keepalive

 In addition to the configurable RPC deadlines. gRPC also implements a application-wide keepalive protocol, which further increases the fault tolerance